USC-Courses/CSCI-570/README.md

 # ./src/cpp/efficient.sh ${INPUT_FILEPATH} ${OUTPUT_FILEPATH}
 $ ./src/cpp/efficient.sh data/datapoints/in1.txt data/datapoints/cpp_efficient.out
 ```
-Note that please check whether the parent directory of output files exists or not(Some programs don't create folders automatically).
+**Note** that please check whether the parent directory of output files exists or not(Some programs don't create folders automatically).

-## Plots
+## Plot
 We compare the basic solution with the memory efficient solution for three languages on two aspects(time elapsed and memory used).
 Also, we compare the differences between these three languages.